 This question is not only important for the IT and Service level management.
 It is also important for Microsoft.
 The number of tickets that are opened to Microsoft support because of a lack of knowledge about what is really going on the environment is massive.
 And at the end it costs to the customer and to Microsoft.

-There is simple way to detect tenant wide issue when you have Robot Users.
-And here is how to do.
+There is a simple way to detect tenant wide issue when you have Robot Users.
+And here is how to do it.

 For more details about how a Robot User is measuring end-user performance data, please read this article >>

 For this first test, we ran 10 Robot Users from the different locations (Azure, Bangalore, Boston, Nice, Philadelphia) with different configurations (with or without proxy, connecting to headquarter in Europe or not, etc.).
 These are the one selected in the chart below.

 We then have a view of how Office 365 connects with different tenants on a variety of configurations.